NC By Train: History

 Amtrak intended the Carolinian to be a one-year pilot project, and strongly considered making it a permanent fixture in its schedule.
 However, due to poor marketing, many passengers did not know that the train offered much of the state a one-seat ride to New York.
 As a result, while ridership far exceeded projections, the Carolinian lost over $800,000 as most passengers opted to travel within North Carolina and not continue north of the Virginia border.
 When North Carolina declined to increase its subsidy, Amtrak withdrew the Carolinian on September 3, 1985.

 Hunt's successor, Jim Martin, was also committed to the development of passenger rail.
 He created a Passenger Rail Task Force that recommended preserving rail corridors for both freight and passengers.
 It also recommended additional passenger service along the I-85 Corridor from Charlotte to Raleigh.
 In 1990, Amtrak and the state introduced a second incarnation of the Carolinian.
 It ran along the same route as its 1984-85 predecessor, but joined the Palmetto at Rocky Mount.
 This incarnation was successful enough that within a year, Amtrak not only made the Carolinian permanent, but made it a full-fledged day train running independently from Charlotte to New York.

 Building on this success, NCDOT formed a Rail Unit, which was expanded to a full-fledged division in 1995.
 During this time, state officials pressed for additional service along the fast-growing I-85 Corridor.
-However, Amtrak initially balked, claiming that it didn't have enough rolling stock to spare.
+However, Amtrak initially balked, claiming that it did not have enough rolling stock to spare.
 NCDOT decided to buy its own equipment.
 In the fall of 1990, NCDOT bought five repurposed coaches and leased two locomotives for the planned Charlotte-Raleigh service, named the Piedmont, which began service on May 25, 1995.